 Roll up, roll up!
 The (originally very grisly) story of three avaricious bears is transposed to a circus setting for this Richmond panto outing, with TV's Matt Baker playing Joey the Clown, among a cast that also stars impressionist Jessica Martin and panto dame Nigel Ellacott.
 Fingers crossed for some messy porridge setups.

 Goldilocks and the Three Bears, Richmond Theatre, 3-31 December 2022.

 Jack and the Beanstalk at Churchill Theatre, Bromley

-Mr Strictly himself, Anton Du Beke, rolls back the years to play the boy wonder Jack, in Bromley's festive show.
-The USP (Du Beke aside) is a show-stopping 3D giant — which sounds like it'll delight/scare kids in equal measure.
+Mr Strictly himself, Anton Du Beke, rolls back the years to play the boy wonder Jack in Bromley's festive show.
+The USP of this Jack and the Beanstalk (Du Beke aside) is a show-stopping 3D giant — look forward to seeing this in action.

 Jack and the Beanstalk at Churchill Theatre, Bromley.
 4-31 December 2022.